bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 * the App Store
 * Google Play

-To deploy your app, you need to build and export the application file, of course.
-But that is very simple!
+To deploy your app, you need to build, sign and export the application file.

+### Code signing Xamarin apps

 ### Exporting the app package file